rfahrn/RadVLM/README.md

 ### Generate conversations
 For MIMIC-CXR, in order to generate the `conversations` directory, we leverage GPT-4o by providing the corresponding prompt contained in `prefixes_prompts`, and execute the following command:
 ```
-python -m radvlm.data.llm_filter_reports --api_key [azure_openAI_api_key] --padchest False --split [train,test] --grounding [True, False] --num_chunks [num API calls]
+python -m radvlm.data.llm_filter_reports --api_key [azure_openAI_api_key] --padchest False --split [train,test] --num_chunks [num API calls]
 ```
-This should be performed for both train and test splits, each containing standard and grounded conversations.
+This should be performed for both train and test splits, each containing both standard and grounded conversations (setting the `--grounding` flag).
-For PadChest-GR, just set the ` --padchest` argument to True, and only perform it for the train split and grounding argument.
+For PadChest-GR, set the ` --padchest` flag, and only perform it for the train split and grounding flag.

 ### Create final llava dataset
 Once the whole dataset architecture is built, in order to construct the instruction dataset as a unique json file in the llava format, execute the following command: